bluekvirus/Stage.js/implementation/HOWTO.md

 **Important:** Views loaded by the `view=""` attribute should have no init options.
 If you do need to specify init options when showing a view, use the alternative `region:load-view` event or `view.show('region', View)` api.
 !!!

-If your application is a single-context application, you don't need to assign the application template.
+If your application is a one-view application, you don't need to assign the application template.
 There will always be a region that wraps the whole application -- the *app* region.
-The **Default** *Context* will automatically show on region *app* if you did not specify `contextRegion` and `defaultContext`.
+The **Default** view will automatically show on region *app* if you did not specify `navRegion` and `defaultView`.

 !!!callout callout-info
 **Tip:** You can omit `region=""` if that region is not needed in your application later to show other views.